rachaeltlang/rachaeltlang.github.io/README.md

 # Rachael's Personal Website

-This is my personal webiste made using React
+This is my personal website made using React.